Gem Profile- Jade

 Dale Armstrong's Gem Profile- Jade - , General Education, , Orchid Jade

-To the Maori of New Zealand, jade was and is still an important cultural symbol.
-The stone is carved into amulet pendants called hei-tiki that are worn for spiritual guidance and protection, passed down through family generations.
-Jade was also prized by the Olmec and Mayan civilizations in the Americas.
+The stone is carved into amulet pendants called hei-tiki.
+These are worn for spiritual guidance and protection, and are passed down through family generations.

-In many modern cultures, Jade is given as a token of friendship, or as an engagement gift.
+In many modern cultures, Jade is given as a token of friendship or as an engagement gift.
 To some, Jade symbolizes the 12th wedding anniversary.

 Jade: The Real and the Imposters